Do you struggle with writing friendly reminder emails?

 #18: Friendly reminder email to submit documents

-When you need to let someone know the documents they have are due, you can send them a friendly reminder email to submit documents.
+When you need to remind someone their documents are due, you can send them a friendly reminder email to submit documents.

 Email subject: The ABC contract is due soon